MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. On the **Management groups** blade, click **+ Create**.

 1. Create a management group with the following settings.
 Select **Submit** when you are done.

     | Setting | Value |
     | --- | --- |
     | Management group ID | `az104-mg1` (must be unique in the directory) |
     | Management group display name | `az104-mg1` |

-1. **Refresh** the management group page to confirm the group appears.
+1. **Refresh** the management group page to ensure your new management group displays.
 This may take a minute.

    >**Note:** Did you notice the root management group?
 The root management group is built into the hierarchy to have all management groups and subscriptions fold up to it.
 This root management group allows for global policies and Azure role assignments to be applied at the directory level.
 After creating a management group, you would add any subscriptions that should be included in the group.